-Now you'll be thinking how to start learning ROS and start creating your own robots.
+Now you'll be thinking about how to start learning ROS and start creating your own robots.
 No worries, we have got you all covered.
-Currently there are very few online tutorials on ROS available.
-We have found some of the best ones and listed here.
+Currently, there are very few online tutorials on ROS available.
+We have found some of the best ones and listed them here.

 - ROS Tutorials from Robotis